 Duke celebrates the unique backgrounds and varied life experiences of each student, and understands the value of establishing a full representation of differing perspectives within the academic life of the university.
 The Boot Camp is part of the university’s efforts to foster an inclusive environment that supports creativity, innovation, and a strong sense of community.

-There is no registration cost for either the virtual or in-person session.
+There is no registration cost for the virtual sessions.

 Boot Camp participants will receive in-depth information on these topics and more: